-Once you’ve crossed the Mackinac Bridge you really can’t go wrong for fall color, but if you’ll hear us out, we have a few suggestions to see some great color.
+Once you’ve crossed the Mackinac Bridge, you really can’t go wrong for fall color.
+If you’ll hear us out, we have a few suggestions on the prime fall locations.

-First key bit of information is get off Interstate 75!
-Yes it will get you north faster, but Mackinac Trail runs parallel to I-75 and it’s a much better view.
+The first key bit of information is to get off of Interstate 75!
+Yes, it will get you north faster, but the Mackinac Trail runs parallel to I-75 and it’s a much better view.
 This lovely drive will take you all the way to the Soo.

 Once you reach Sault Ste.
 Marie, you have to make a stop at the Soo Locks Park.
 The park is filled with a wide variety of trees that produce a stunning array of colors.

-This highway of stunning fall color will lead you west and if you’re going to venture to the end of the road you might as well make a day of it and go north for the granddaddy of all fall color, Tahquamenon Falls.
+This highway of stunning fall color will lead you west.
+If you’re going to venture to the end of the road, you might as well make a day of it and go north for the granddaddy of all fall color, Tahquamenon Falls.
 The Tahquamenon Falls State Park offers the upper falls, the lower falls, and miles of hiking in between.

 Fall doesn’t last long in Michigan’s Upper Peninsula so hurry up and get here.
 However, when you arrive, slow down and enjoy all Sault Ste.
 Marie has to offer.
 Explore our amazing local dining and stay a night or two at these great hotels to experience our northern hospitality.